aittalam/PicoGopher/README.md

 # Updates

+- 20221113: PicoGopher now comes with its own (super experimental) PicoDNS, so you can build a captive portal with it (TL/DR: those who join your WiFi will not need to know the IP address of your gopherhole, but they will automatically be redirected to it).
+Also, for those willing to get started with their very first gopherhole, a template has been added to the `gopher` folder: just copy it to your Pico and then start customizing it!

-- 20221108: you can now stop installing Gopher clients on your friends' devices (I mean you should still do it, but you do not have to anymore): PicoGopher now supports an experimental HTTP endpoint, so your gopherhole is served both through Gopher and HTTP
+- 20221108: you can now stop installing Gopher clients on your friends' devices (I mean you should still do it, but you do not *have to* anymore!): PicoGopher now supports an experimental HTTP endpoint, so your gopherhole is served both through Gopher and HTTP